616.19 Quality Standards for Temporary Traffic Control Devices

 |Height Transition||Proprietary Crash Cushions|

-Trailer mounted devices such as changeable message signs (CMS), flashing arrow panels (FAP), portable traffic signals and work area lighting are considered NCHRP 350 Category 4 (see below).
+Trailer mounted devices such as changeable message signs (CMS), flashing arrow panels (FAP), portable traffic signals and work area lighting are considered FHWA Category 4 devices for both NCHRP 350 and MASH 2016 (see below).

-FHWA Explanation of Category IV (4) Category IV devices are devices which have proven to have significant value in the work zone by contributing to safer traffic operation though these devices may cause great harm to occupants of impacting vehicles.
+Category 4 devices are devices which have proven to have significant value in the work zone by contributing to safer traffic operation though these devices may cause great harm to occupants of impacting vehicles.
 We believe that, as currently configured and deployed, these devices provide a net benefit to motorists.
 Substantial crash experience to date shows that crashes with these devices are rare.
 They have been identified by FHWA as portable, usually trailer-mounted, devices such as area lighting supports, flashing arrow panels, temporary traffic signals, and changeable message signs which are often used in or adjacent to the traveled way.
-The AASHTO / FHWA agreement calls for these devices to be studied and an implementation date announced by October 1, 2000.
-We would not expect to identify any new category IV devices unless they have a proven substantial operational benefit.

 Picture 1 shows the correct flashing arrow panel (FAP) display, all lights are working and have the proper intensity.
 Picture 2 shows one lamp out in the arrow head which is unacceptable.
 Picture 3 shows a truck blocking a FAP which is unacceptable.
 Below are items that would make the FAP installation unacceptable.